 In a heavy pot with tight-fitting lid, add the pork roast and fill the pot with water to a depth of 4 inches.
 Cover, place in the hot oven and braise the pork roast for 2 hours or until falling apart.
 Remove the pork from the pot reserving the cooking liquid.

-In a pot filled with water over high heat, add the liver and boil until well done, about 10 minutes.
-Remove and drain on a paper towel-lined plate.
+In a pot with water over high heat, add the liver and boil until well done, about 10 minutes.
+Remove the liver and drain on a paper towel-lined plate.
+Add the onions to the liquid and let cook for 2 minutes.
+Strain the onions and reserve.

 In a rice cooker, make the rice following the package directions and keep warm until ready to use.